 How to hide a weak spot in an application

 Some of the widely used apps are mobile banking apps.
-Mobile banking apps let you perform many of the banking functions directly from your device.
-Tasks ranging from checking bank account to transferring funds, and from paying bills to depositing checks: everything can be pulled up by a banking app.
+Mobile banking apps allow you to perform many of the banking functions directly from your device.
+Tasks are ranged from checking bank account to transferring funds, and from paying bills to depositing checks: everything can be pulled up by a banking app.

 Such applications are usually protected with passwords.
 Users are accustomed to the fact that the more complex the password is, the better the protection is.
 Let’s consider whether this is indeed so.